 17. How do you study?

-Insight into how the student studies help to guide the teacher in teaching students improved study methods.
+I think this is one of the most important questions to ask.
+Insight into how the student studies can start to help guide the teacher in teaching students improved study methods.
+It will also point to how a student would like to learn.

-18. If you were the teacher, a leader or someone who influence society, what will you do differently?
+18. If you were the teacher, a leader, or someone who influences society, what would you do differently?

-The reply will indicate the student’s aspirations and ambition in life.
-It also indicates what extent the student believes they can make a difference and if they want to.
+The reply will indicate the student’s aspirations and ambitions in life.
+It also indicates to what extent the student believes they can make a difference and if they want to.

 19. What does your daily life look like?
 Describe it in 5-7 words.